hahnicity/ucdpv_vent_infrastructure/README.md

 ### Raspberry Pi
 To use the raspberry pis:

-  1. get a micro-usb power cable, shielded usb-to-RS232 serial cable, and optical isolator attachement
+  1. get a micro-usb power cable, shielded usb-to-RS232 serial cable, and optical isolator attachement if this device is necessary
-  2. Hook Optical Isolator attachment to primary serial port of PB-840
+  2. Hook optical isolator attachment to primary serial port of PB-840 (if necessary)
-  3. Take the raspberry pi to the ventilator and hook the DB-9 cable to the the primary serial port of the PB-840 ventilator and the usb side to the raspberry pi.
+  3. Take the raspberry pi to the ventilator and hook the DB-9 cable to serial port 3 of the PB-840 ventilator and the USB side to the RPi.
-  4. Power the raspberry pi with the power cable,
+  4. Power the raspberry pi with the power cable
-  5. ensure the ventilator is currently operating.
+  5. Ensure the ventilator is currently operating, and displaying waveform data

-Once the ventilator is operating waveform data collection will begin.
+Once the ventilator is operating, the RPi will attempt to connect to an NTP server.Once connected to NTP, waveform data collection will begin.

 ### Clinicalsupervisor
 There are several pieces of functionality that the clinicalsupervisor utilizes